Blue Heelers: episode guide

 Episode 12.09 (466)

-Susie receives her promotion to Senior Constable and Jonesy is miffed that his hasn't come through at the same time.
+Susie receives her promotion to Senior Constable but Jonesy is miffed that his hasn't come through at the same time.
+While initially believing it to be a simple oversight, Jonesy begins to suspect Tom has intervened to sabotage his promotion.

-Guest Starring: Andy Rodoreda as Garth Henderson, Scott Johnson as Steven Price, Michael Carman as Robert Price, Pepe Trevor as Terese Price, Ian Dixon as Colin McReady, Elke Jenyns as News Reporter, Mirrah Foulkes as Deborah Masters, Emma De Clario as Bernice Siebel, Paul-David Goddard as Greg Siebel, Michael Westoby as Miles Siebel, Myra Van Every as Janelle Watts, Debbie Sharp as Merinda May
+Guest Starring: Andy Rodoreda as Garth Henderson, Scott Johnson as Steven Prior, Michael Carman as Robert Prior, Pepe Trevor as Yvonne Prior, Ian Dixon as Colin McReady, Elke Jenyns as News Reporter, Mirrah Foulkes as Deborah Masters, Emma De Clario as Bernice Siebel, Paul-David Goddard as Greg Siebel, Michael Westoby as Miles Siebel, Myra Van Every as Janelle Watts, Debbie Sharp as Merinda May

 Killing Time